 Advanced Picture Books That Teach Compassion

-10. The Unbreakable Code by Sara Hoagland Hunter
+10. The Unbreakable Code by Sara Hoagland Hunter, illustrated by Julia Miner

 I love this book about the WWII Navajo Code Talkers who are unsung heroes.
-We are thinking of hiding prizes that the boys will find by breaking our code and also having them make up their own code. [picture book, ages 5-10]
+We are thinking of hiding prizes that the boys will find by breaking our code and also having them make up their own code. [picture book, ages 5 and up]

-9. Brothers in Hope: The Story of the Lost Boys of Sudan (Coretta Scott King Illustrator Honor Books) by Mary Williams
+9. Brothers in Hope: The Story of the Lost Boys of Sudan by Mary Williams, illustrated by R. Gregory Christie

-My oldest child had a book club meeting with this book and she met a Lost Boy whose story was very similar to the one in the this book.
-The Lost Boys survived a hazardous journey only to end up in refugee camps where they only able to eat one meal every five days.
-It’s a heavy topic but eye-opening in terms of understanding what war really means. [picture book, ages 9-14]
+My oldest child had a book club meeting with this book and she met a Lost Boy whose story was very similar to the one in this book.
+The Lost Boys survived a hazardous journey only to end up in refugee camps where they were only able to eat one meal every five days.
+It’s a heavy topic but eye-opening in terms of understanding what war really means. [picture book, ages 9 and up]

 8. One Morning in Maine by Robert McCloskey

 I read this book as a child and it’s still just as charming as ever.
 The story is like a Norman Rockwell picture that comes alive … simpler times of a family’s day in Maine from a bygone era (without screen time!).
-Couple this with an outing for ice cream to make a nice book club outing! [picture book, ages 6-10]
+Couple this with an outing for ice cream to make a nice book club outing! [picture book, ages 6 and up]

-7. Thank You Mr. Falker by Patricia Pollaco
+7. Thank You, Mr. Falker by Patricia Polacco

-My oldest child’s fourth grade teacher read this book to her class in fourth grade and all the kids talked afterwards about how much they loved this book (and author).
-Patricia Pollaco’s books are about her own life experiences and in this book, her teacher, Mr. Falker, was able to help her overcome her dyslexia, opening up a new world of reading for her.
-Like most teachers, he’s an unsung hero! [picture book, ages 6-12]
+My oldest child’s fourth-grade teacher read this book to her class in fourth grade and all the kids talked afterward about how much they loved this book (and author).
+Patricia Polacco’s books are about her own life experiences and in this book, her teacher, Mr. Falker, was able to help her overcome her dyslexia, opening up a new world of reading for her.
+Like most teachers, he’s an unsung hero! [picture book, ages 5 and up]

 6. We Are the Ship: The Story of Negro League Baseball by Kadir Nelson

-A Correta Scott King Award Winner, We Are The Ship brings the Negro Baseball League experience alive including the discrimination, hatred, low pay, and harsh conditions that the players endured to do the thing they loved best: play ball. (paraphrased from the forward).
-The illustrations by Kadir Nelson bring a powerful dignity to this true story. [picture book, ages 8-14]
+A Coretta Scott King Award Winner, We Are The Ship brings the Negro Baseball League experience alive including the discrimination, hatred, low pay, and harsh conditions that the players endured doing the thing they loved best: play ball. (paraphrased from the forward).
+The illustrations by Kadir Nelson bring a powerful dignity to this true story. [picture book, ages 8 and up]

 5. The Beautiful Warrior: The Legend of the Nun’s Kung Fu by Emily Arnold McCully

-For kids who like Kung Fu Panda movies, this book is based on the two women who were Kung Fu masters during the late 17th century and lived in the famous Shaolin Monastery.
+For kids who like Kung Fu Panda movies, this book is based on two women who were Kung Fu masters during the late 17th century and lived in the famous Shaolin Monastery.
 When a young girl, Mingyi, is forced to marry a local thug, Kung Fu master Nun Wu Mei teaches her Kung Fu so that she can escape her upcoming marriage.
-This book is gives a message about bullying.
-In this case, rigorous study in martial arts allows Mingyi to stand up and beat the bully.
-It worked in real life a few centuries ago, and it still works today. [picture book, ages 6-12]
+This book gives a message about bullying.
+In this case, a rigorous study in martial arts allows Mingyi to stand up and beat the bully.
+It worked in real life a few centuries ago, and it still works today. [picture book, ages 6 and up]

-4. Day of Ahmed’s Secret by Florence Parry Heide
+4. Day of Ahmed’s Secret by Florence Parry Heide, illustrated by Ted Lewin

 I find this book incredibly moving.
 A young boy delivers large canisters of butane gas via his donkey cart all day in Cairo.
-Today is an especially exciting day because Ahmed has learned something really important … how to write his name in Arabic. [picture book, ages 6-12]
+Today is an especially exciting day because Ahmed has learned something really important … how to write his name in Arabic. [picture book, ages 4 and up]

 3. Bobbin Girl by Emily Arnold McCully

 We are near Lowell, MA where this book takes place and there’s a great museum about the Industrial Period that this book brings to life.
-The Bobbin Girls were real young women who lived in factory housing and worked in hazardous conditions until someone was brave enough to stand up for workers’ rights. [picture book, ages 6-10]
+The Bobbin Girls were real young women who lived in factory housing and worked in hazardous conditions until someone was brave enough to stand up for workers’ rights. [picture book, ages 4 and up]

 2. The House that Baba Built by Ed Young

-1. One Hen – How One Small Loan Made a Big Difference (CitizenKid) by Katie Smith Milway
+1. One Hen: How One Small Loan Made a Big Difference by Katie Smith Milway